Nigeria opposition to appeal verdict upholding Tinubu presidential win | Politics

 Nigeria's main opposition candidates will appeal a tribunal ruling that affirmed Bola Tinubu's victory in a disputed presidential election in February that they claim was marred by irregularities, their lawyers said.
 Atiku Abubakar of the People's Democratic Party and Labour Party's Peter Obi, who came second and third respectively, had asked the court to cancel the election, alleging everything from vote fraud to failure by the electoral agency to post results electronically.
 They wanted Tinubu to be disqualified.

-Obi's lawyer Livy Uzoukwu told reporters his team would read the full judgment and make an appeal at the Supreme Court.
-"We have the firm instruction of our client to challenge the judgment on appeal.
-Once we have it (judgment) we will swing into action," he said.

-Atiku's lead counsel, Chris Uche said "we have not received justice" and would also file an appeal, adding "the struggle continues."
+"I am therefore here to tell you that, though the judgment of the court yesterday is respected, it is a judgment that I refuse to accept.
+I refuse to accept the judgment because I believe that it is bereft of substantial justice," Atiku said at press conference on X, formerly called Twitter.
+"Consequently, I have asked my lawyers to activate my constitutionally guaranteed rights of appeal to the higher court, which, in the instance, is the Supreme Court."

+At a press briefing in his home state of Anambra on Thursday, Obi said while he respects the views of the tribunal, he disagrees with the judgement and will immediately appeal.
+"It is my intention as a presidential candidate and the intention of the Labour Party to challenge this judgment by way of appeal immediately," he said.

+"Our legal team has already received our firm instruction to file an appeal against the decision.
+I shall not relent in the quest for justice, not necessarily for myself but indeed for our teeming supporters all over the country whose mandate to us at the polls was regrettably truncated," Obi said.
 An appeal at the Supreme Court should be filed within 14 days from the date of the tribunal ruling.
 The apex court then has 60 days to hear the case and make its ruling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)